Les Cours Mont-Royal: History

 The hotel opened on December 20, 1922, managed by the United Hotels Company.
 It was sold by its owners, Cardy Hotels, to Sheraton Hotels in 1950, along with the company's other Canadian properties in Quebec and Ontario.
 The hotel was renamed the Sheraton-Mt.
 Royal Hotel in 1951.
 The hotel left Sheraton on March 31, 1982, when the nearby Le Centre Sheraton Hotel opened to replace it.
 The Mt.
 Royal Hotel closed on November 17, 1984.

 The building was gutted and renovated at a cost of $140 million and converted to a mixed-use complex with a shopping mall in the lower levels and basement, connected to the Underground City, and offices above.
 It reopened in 1988 as Les Cours Mont-Royal.
 The only interior remnant of the original hotel is the original lobby, which contains a huge chandelier taken from the Monte Carlo casino.
 The shopping area is organized around four large courts, hence the French name "Les Cours".
-Under the main skylight there are six bird-human sculptures by the Inuit artist David Ruben Piqtoukun.
+Under the main skylight there are six bird-human sculptures by the Inuk artist David Ruben Piqtoukun.